JustinSDK/cqMore/README.md

                 .extrude(1)
              )

-You may also attach methods of `cqMore.Workplane` to `cadquery.Workplane`, such as:
+You may also attach methods of `cqmore.Workplane` to `cadquery.Workplane`, such as:

     from cadquery import Workplane
-    import cqMore
+    import cqmore
-    cqMore.extend(Workplane)
+    cqmore.extend(Workplane)

     result = (Workplane()
                 .rect(10, 10)